-I wish I could just query agents, even if the book isn’t finished yet, just to see if they like my idea and if they’ll request it.
+I wish I could just query a literary agent, even if the book isn’t finished yet, just to see if they like my idea and if they’ll request it.

-As and agent and as a writer who has done the reassurance query, I say unto this writer and all others pondering this same path: Don’t.
+As a literary agent and as a writer who has done the reassurance query, I say unto this writer and all others pondering this same path: Don’t.
 Do.
 It.

 I know you will, against my advice.
 I know that writers misjudge the words “I’m ready” all the time.
 I know it’s part of my job to go through my slush pile, read reassurance queries, and gently hint to writers that they may not be ready for publication yet.
 I know that the most resounding lessons are learned through experience, through querying, through feedback.
 I know.
 But this way, I feel like I’ve at least said my piece about it.